DataPsycho/StatBase/README.md

 the models will be imported from `neuralbase` in the notebooks and applied in the data source.
 - Chapter 1: Tour of Algorithms
-    - Here I have explored all the algorithm from scratch which includes Perceptron, Adaline, Logistic etc
+    - Exploration of all the algorithm from scratch which includes Perceptron, Adaline, Logistic etc
 - Chapter 2: Data Pre-Processing and Feature Selection
-    - Here I have explored common data cleaning task and important feature selection via SBS algorithm
+    - Exploration common data cleaning task and important feature selection via SBS algorithm
 - Chapter 3: Feature Engineering
-    - Here I have explored PCA, LDA and Kernel PCA for  dimensionality reduction
+    - Explored PCA, LDA and Kernel PCA for  dimensionality reduction
+- Chapter 4:
+    - Building Pipelines using Scikit-Learn, Model Evaluation using Accuracy, F1 Score and K-Fold Cross validation
 ### The Application Phase:
 The custom algorithm from building phase and other helper packages  will used in the real world data in that section.